buyallmemes/blog-api/posts/20240422-testing-guideline.md

 > of a larger or more complex whole."— Google a.k.a.
 > Oxford dictionary

-Interesting, but a bit is too broad.
+Interesting, but a bit too broad.

 How about this?